6 Ways To Eat Truffles in Sydney This Winter

 Why are truffles so expensive?

 It is the nature of truffles that prices fluctuate on the open market depending on availability and season.
-This means that average truffle prices vary greatly, according to factors of size, availability and origin.
+This means that average truffle prices vary greatly, according to factors of size, availability and of course, origin.
 Fine white truffle (Tuber Magnatum Pico) – ranges from from $3,475 per kg to $5,000 per kg.
 Finest black truffle (Tuber Melanosporum Vitt) – from $580 per kg to $910 per kg.

 Subscribe to the Newsletter